theguega/neural-mpc/report/main.typ

 = Neural Network Architecture

-We first formulate the learning problem as a regression task, where the goal is to predict the torque $tau_"MPC"$ given the current state $x_k$ and the target $p_"des"$.
-We want to minimize the error between the neural network policy $pi_theta$ and the expert MPC actions :
+We first formulated the learning problem as a regression task, where the goal was to predict the torque $tau_"MPC"$ given the current state $x_k$ and the target $p_"des"$.
+We aimed to minimize the error between the neural network policy $pi_theta$ and the expert MPC actions:

 $
   min_theta quad L(pi_theta(X), tau_"MPC")
 $

 where $L$ is a loss function that measures the difference between the predicted torque and the expert MPC torque.
-We investigate a range of models, from traditional machine learning to deep learning architecture, to understand their effectiveness in approximating the MPC policy.
-For this task, we compare the performance with 2 different loss functions:
+We investigated a range of models, from traditional machine learning to deep learning architecture, to understand their effectiveness in approximating the MPC policy.
+For this task, we compared the performance with 2 different loss functions:
 - Mean Squared Error (MSE)
 - Mean Absolute Error (MAE)

 == Regression Baselines

-As baselines, we evaluate several models from the scikit-learn library to establish performance benchmarks.
+As baselines, we evaluated several models from the scikit-learn library to establish performance benchmarks.
 These models operate on the flat dataset, treating each timestep as an independent sample.
-We include tree-based regressors (Random Forest and Gradient Boosting) and a shallow MLP regressor as a lightweight baseline to compare against our deeper custom architectures.
+We included tree-based regressors (Random Forest and Gradient Boosting) and a shallow MLP regressor as a lightweight baseline to compare against our deeper custom architectures.

 == Custom Multi-Layer Perceptron (MLP)

-We implement a custom feedforward network to explore the impact of model capacity on cloning accuracy.
+We implemented a custom feedforward network to explore the impact of model capacity on cloning accuracy.
 This model processes the flat input vector through a series of fully connected linear layers with ReLU activations.
-We conduct an architectural search by varying:
+We conducted an architectural search by varying:
   - Depth: Number of hidden layers.
   - Width: Number of neurons per layer
 This memory-less architecture captures and learns directly the mapping from the current state and target to the required control action.

 == Time Series Models

-To leverage the temporal structure of our system, we also employ sequential architectures.
+To leverage the temporal structure of our system, we also employed sequential architectures.
 Unlike the flat models, these architectures maintain a history of past inputs and outputs to predict the current torque @PonKumar2018.

 === Recurrent Neural Networks (RNNs)

-We evaluate both Long Short-Term Memory (LSTM) and Gated Recurrent Units (GRU) networks.
+We evaluated both Long Short-Term Memory (LSTM) and Gated Recurrent Units (GRU) networks.
 These models maintain a hidden state $h_t$​ that summarizes the history of the episode up to time $t-1$.
-For all the recurrent models, the final hidden state is passed through a linear output layer to produce the predicted torque $pi_theta(X)$.
-Here again, we can vary the number of hidden units per layer and the number of layers.
+For all the recurrent models, the final hidden state was passed through a linear output layer to produce the predicted torque $pi_theta(X)$.
+Here again, we varied the number of hidden units per layer and the number of layers.

 $
   h_t = "RNN"(x_t, h_(t-1)), quad pi_theta(X) = "Linear"(h_t)